ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/delete.rst

     DELETE /v2/tasks/{taskId}

-By way of example, the query below will delete the Task with ID 12345:
+For example, the query below will delete the Task with ID 12345:

 .. code::